 Thanks for visiting.
 I use this website to put out half-baked research findings, share information on archives, reflect on developments in the field of history, and (mostly) promote my publications and conference participation.

-- I am a Program Leader with the History and Public Policy Program at the Woodrow Wilson International Center for Scholars.
+- I am employed by the History and Public Policy Program at the Woodrow Wilson International Center for Scholars in Washington, DC.
 I’ve worked at the Wilson Center as a full-time employee since 2012.

-- I recently (March 2017) defended my doctoral dissertation in the Department of History at The George Washington University, writing on “Xinjiang’s 100,000: State-led Urban-to-Rural Population Resettlement in Socialist China.”
+- I have a Ph.D.
+(2017) and M.A.
+(2014) from the Department of History at The George Washington University.
+I wrote my dissertation on “Xinjiang’s 100,000: State-led Urban-to-Rural Population Resettlement in Socialist China.”

-- I earned my M.A. in history from The George Washington University in 2014 and my B.A. in history from Hiram College in 2010, graduating summa cum laude.
-I have also previously studied with Duke University and Middlebury College at their respective campuses in China.
+- I grew up in northeast Ohio and earned my B.A. in history from Hiram College in 2010, graduating summa cum laude.
+As an undergrad I also spent 3 semesters with Duke University and Middlebury College at their respective campuses in China.

-I live and work in Washington, D.C., and I can be reached via email at krauscr[at]gmail.com.
+I live and work in the Washington, D.C., area.

-I’ve got pages covering my research, interests in scholarly practices in the digital age, and dissertation project elsewhere on this website.
+Elsewhere on this site, I have pages covering my research, interests in scholarly practices in the digital age, and dissertation project.
 You can also get to know me on a line-by-line basis through my curriculum vitae.
 Feel free to get in touch.

-As you might expect, my musings here reflect only my own views and not those of my employer or any of my institutional affiliations.
+As you might expect, my musings here reflect only my own views and not those of my employer or any of past/present institutional affiliations.